sebastianbirk/udacity-aml-engineer-nanodegree/03_aml_capstone/capstone_project_azure_machine_learning_engineer/README.md

 For the specific hyperparameters that I tuned as well as their ranges I have taken https://www.analyticsvidhya.com/blog/2016/03/complete-guide-parameter-tuning-xgboost-with-codes-python/#:~:text=XGBoost%20has%20a%20very%20useful,rate%20and%20number%20of%20trees as an inspiration, which is a very detailed guide to hyperparameter tuning for XGBoost models.
 Some of the tuned hyperparameters were integers while others had continuous ranges.
 Details can be found in the "hyperparameter_tuning.ipynb" notebook in the section "Hyperdrive Configuration".

 ### Results
 The best trained XGBoost classifier had an AUC_weighted of 0.739, which is quite good compared to the baseline model but falls short of the model that was trained using AutoML.
 Therefore, this model was not deployed.
-The specific hyperparameters of the best model can be found in the "hyperparameter_tuning.ipynb" notebook and in the screenshot below.
+The specific hyperparameters of the best model can be found in the "hyperparameter_tuning.ipynb" notebook and in the screenshots below.
 I think the model could have been further improved by doing feature engineering, for example with the boruta_py library.

 RunDetails widget: